rlfmendes/json-viewer/README.md

 ## Features

 - 📁 **File Browser**: Navigate through JSON files in a directory using arrow keys
+  - 🔼 **Parent Directory Navigation**: Quick access to parent folders with ".." entry at top of list
+  - 🔄 **Auto-Refresh**: Automatically detects and displays new/removed files in real-time
 - 📄 **Dual View Modes**:
   - Plain text view for raw JSON
   - Hierarchical tree view for structured browsing
 - 🔍 **Query Support**: Simple dot/bracket queries to navigate and extract JSON data
-- 📜 **Scrolling**: Scroll through long JSON files with arrow keys when JSON display is focused
+- 📜 **Scrolling & Cursor**: Navigate through long JSON files with a highlighted cursor line
 - 🔄 **Line Wrapping**: Toggle line wrapping on/off for better readability
 - ⚡ **Fast & Lightweight**: Built with Rust for maximum performance
 - 🖥️ **Cross-Platform**: Supports both x86_64 and ARM64 architectures